Table Of Contents

 Category: Full-stack and multi-cloud containers, microservices, and Kubernetes monitoring service

-If you currently use Sematext as a full-stack cloud monitoring solution, you’ll be pleased to learn that it offers Kubernetes monitoring as well.
+If you currently use Sematext as a full-stack cloud monitoring solution, you’ll be pleased to learn that it also offers Kubernetes monitoring.
 Sematext may not specifically provide precise cost information for Kubernetes.
 Instead, it offers real-time and in-depth logs, events, and metrics for monitoring resource usage in microservices, containers, and Kubernetes environments.

 To begin, install the Sematext Operator, its lightweight agent, with just one line of code.
 If you prefer, use Helm Charts to track Kubernetes resource consumption.
 This feature will enable you to monitor insights by pod, deployment, network, storage, CPU, memory, etc.